Nisha-B-Rajput/iiitb_alu/README.md

 $ touch iiitb_alu.v
 ```

-The iiitb_freqdiv.v file should contain the verilog RTL code you have used and got the post synthesis simulation for. <br>
+The iiitb_alu.v file should contain the verilog RTL code you have used and got the post synthesis simulation for. <br>

 Copy  `sky130_fd_sc_hd__fast.lib`, `sky130_fd_sc_hd__slow.lib`, `sky130_fd_sc_hd__typical.lib` and `sky130_vsdinv.lef` files to `src` folder in your design. <br>